circonus-labs/nad/README.md

 | `group.foo` | `host.`  | `group.` | `foo` goes to group |
 | `drop_me`   | `host.`  | `group.` | all other metrics are ignored |

-> Note: If a group check is not enabled, all metrics destined for *group* will be ignored.
+> Note: If a group check is not enabled and a `group_key` is configured -- all metrics destined for *group*, prefixed with the `group_key`, will be ignored.

 ### how group metrics are handled